-Centre update 23/03/2020: The health & wellbeing of young people and their families is our top priority.
-In response to COVID-19 and minimising person-to-person contact, we have officially taken our headspace centre online.
-We are available during our business hours through telephone, emailing and video-based platforms.
-Check our contact section to get in touch with us or call our temporary mobile; 0429 978 840.
+Centre update: The health & wellbeing of our young people and their families is our top priority.
+In response to COVID-19 and minimising person-to-person contact, we are offering a combination of telehealth and in-person services.
+We are available during our business hours through telephone, email, or by visiting us at our centre.
+We're here for you.

 Office hours are: